ThisUserIsSuperCool/CleanPLTrainer/readme.md

 method_task_plm = MethodPLmodule(cfg)
 ```
 You are suggested to write several `TaskPLmodule` and several `MethodPLmodule` respectively.
+C

 See how to init a plm [here](https://github.com/ThisUserIsSuperCool/CleanPLTrainer/blob/main/plm_init.py).